St. Boniface Hospital

-Saint Boniface Hospital (Hôpital Saint-Boniface; also called St. B; previously called the Saint-Boniface General Hospital) is Manitoba's second-largest hospital, located in the Saint Boniface neighbourhood of Winnipeg.
+Saint Boniface Hospital (Hôpital Saint-Boniface; also called St. B; previously called the Saint-Boniface General Hospital) is Manitoba's second-largest hospital, located in the St. Boniface neighbourhood of Winnipeg.
 Founded by the Sisters of Charity (Grey Nuns) of Montreal in 1871, it was the first hospital in Western Canada.
-The hospital was incorporated in 1960, and as of 2003 has 554 beds and 78 bassinets.
+The hospital was incorporated in 1960, and as of 2023 has 440 beds and 30 bassinets.